WhpHenry/dim_reduction/readme.txt

 	\dataset: include all the types of biobirck files, there are several gene strings in each file.

-	\testData: include some relation matrix files used in our experiment.

 	\python: include one exe file ,main.exe, and other necessary files. you can combine two gene string files ,compute their edit distance and get their relation matrix.